Masala Peanuts | Spicy Boiled Peanuts | Beach Style Masala Sundal

 Masala Peanuts wrapped in a paper cone held in hand

-Whenever I boil the whole peanuts here in US, I end up making it very mushy and they just don’t taste the same.
+Whenever I boil the whole peanuts here in the US, I end up making them very mushy and they just don't taste the same.
 My friend, who makes amazing boiled peanuts, told me to use the raw peanuts that we get in the Indian stores.

 Masala Peanuts in cone and a bowl in the background